Salhoobi, Jordan

 WELCOME TO MY CLASS PAGE EVERYONE

-Chemistry is the study of what things are made of and how they change when they interact with one another.
-Although physical sciences such as chemistry and physics are often perceived by many people as challenging subjects, it is essential that students enroll in these subjects because they help improve students' critical thinking abilities and help bridge the gap between life outside the classroom and the classroom curriculum.
-In my class, I follow a pragmatic and a flipped instructional approach in which students learn while doing.
-There are many learning activities that teachers implement during the school year to promote student’s engagement, encourage peer interaction, and hold students accountable for learning; below is a little bit of information about the learning activities that I generally implement in my classroom during the teaching of each unit.
+Chemistry is the study of what everything is made of and how things change when they interact with one another.
+Although physical sciences such as chemistry and physics are often perceived by many people to be challenging subjects, it is essential that students enroll in these subjects because they help improve students' critical thinking abilities and help bridge the gap between life outside the classroom and the classroom curriculum.

 AP Chemistry: Course and Exam Description